I am a postdoc in geometry at the

-I co-organise the EDGE geometry seminar at the University of Edinburgh.
+I co-organised the EDGE geometry seminar at the University of Edinburgh in 2017/2018.

-I am one of the organisers of the winter school New Advances in Fano Manifolds at the University of Cambridge.
+I was one of the organisers of the winter school New Advances in Fano Manifolds at the University of Cambridge.

-I am one of the organisers of the 2018 Nairobi Workshop in Algebraic Geometry at the University of Nairobi.
+I was one of the organisers of the 2018 Nairobi Workshop in Algebraic Geometry at the University of Nairobi.

 I support charities that help the development of mathematical education in Africa.
 With other PhD students, I created a Christmas Card with a photo of the Imperial Geometry Group and sold it to support the Lightyear Foundation.
 I am currently fundraising for SAMI, Supporting African Maths Initiative.